David Pocock: Eponymous political party

 David Pocock, sometimes referred to as the David Pocock Party, is an Australian political party founded by Pocock in 2021.

 Under the Australian Senate electoral system, only registered political parties are able to have a name and logo appear above the line on the ballot paper.
 The Pocock campaign said without appearing above the line, Pocock "would have had no chance of winning".
 Another independent senate candidate for the ACT, Kim Rubenstein, also set up her own party – Kim for Canberra – for the same purpose.
 David Pocock was successfully registered with the Australian Electoral Commission as a party on 18 March 2022.
 Despite being a member of the party, Pocock is listed as an independent by the parliamentary website.

 Following the 2022 election, the party declared almost $1.7M in total donations, including $856,382 from Climate 200.
 In the leadup to the 2025 Australian federal election, Pocock renounced his backing by Climate 200, potentially as it was causing him to be categorised as a Teal independent, which he has never identified his beliefs with.

 Thomas Emerson, who was elected to the ACT Legislative Assembly in 2024 as the leader of Independents for Canberra, was previously a member of Pocock's party.

 Personal life

 Together with Luke O'Keefe, Pocock ran a not-for-profit organisation, Eightytwenty Vision, that aims "to support maternal health, food and water security" in Zimbabwe.
 Registration of this charity with the Australian Charities and Not-for-profits Commission was voluntarily revoked in 2018.

+David Pocock is married to Emma Palandri.
+The couple held a commitment ceremony in 2010 but officially signed marriage documents on 1 December 2018, after waiting for marriage equality to be legalised in Australia.